Why should I donate my baby's umbilical cord blood?

 Donating your baby’s umbilical cord blood may offer a precious resource to a patient in need of a life-saving stem cell transplant.

-How does umbilical cord blood help save a life?
+How does umbilical cord blood help save lives?

-Umbilical cord blood is rich in the blood-forming (hematopoietic) stem cells, which can renew themselves and differentiate into other types of cells.
-Stem cells are used in transplants for patients with leukemia, lymphoma, and other life-threatening diseases.
+Umbilical cord blood contains blood-forming stem cells, which can renew themselves and differentiate into other types of cells.
+Stem cells are used in transplants for patients with cancers like leukemia and lymphoma.
+Cord Blood can be used to treat over 80 other life- threatening diseases.
+You can read more about diseases that cord blood can treat.

 Are umbilical cord blood cells the same as embryonic stem cells?